Canoe-Kayak trips on the Dordogne

 How does the shuttle work?

-If you plan to leave your vehicle at the arrival point, the shuttle will pick you up in the morning (ask about available times) at the parking point.
+If you plan to leave your vehicle at the arrival point, the shuttle will pick you up in the morning (check the available times) at the parking area.
+Reservations are required.

-Mandatory reservation.
-If you have chosen to leave your car at the starting point, the shuttle will pick you up at the end of the ride.
-The chosen time will be noted on your rental contract.
+If you have chosen to leave your car at the starting point, the shuttle will pick you up at the end of your tour.
+The chosen time will be noted on your rental agreement.

 Can we park on site?

-Large free parking lots are available to allow you to leave your vehicle at the different bases.
-These car parks are private, but not monitored.
+Large, free parking lots are available for you to leave your vehicle at the various bases.
+These parking lots are private but unsupervised.

 How to dress ?

-In summer, a swimsuit, shorts, t-shirt and caps are sufficient.
+In summer, a swimsuit, shorts, a t-shirt, and a hat are sufficient.

 Can we take breaks during the descent?

-Canoeing is 100% fun, so take the time!
-A break is necessary!
-Descend at your own pace, swimming, ricocheting and picnicking on the pebble beaches... keeping an eye on the shuttle schedule.
-The time of your bus is noted on your contract, plan to arrive 15 minutes before the chosen time.
+Canoeing is pure fun, so take your time!
+A break is definitely in order!
+Paddle downriver at your own pace, enjoy swimming, skipping stones, and picnicking on the pebble beaches… while keeping an eye on the shuttle schedule.
+Your bus time is indicated on your contract; please arrive 15 minutes before your chosen time.